 Professor Pech's scholarship has been cited by national and European courts as well as EU bodies.
 In 2011, Laurent was awarded a European scholarship prize for outstanding research on the EU's Lisbon Treaty.
 The same year, the Undergraduate Awards of Ireland and Northern Ireland also awarded him a certificate in recognition of excellence in lecturing.
 In 2018, he was awarded The Good Lobby Academic of the Year prize.

 Amongst his most recent publications are:

-'Illiberalism Within: Rule of Law Backsliding in the EU' (2017) 19 Cambridge Yearbook of European Legal Studies 3-47 (with Professor Kim Scheppele)
+'Illiberalism Within: Rule of Law Backsliding in the EU' (2017) 19 Cambridge Yearbook of European Legal Studies 3-47 (co-authored with Prof Kim Scheppele)

-‘Thinking Justice Outside the Docket: A Critical Assessment of the Reform of the EU’s Court System’ (2017) 54(1) Common Market Law Review 1-48 (with Professor Alberto Alemanno)
+‘Thinking Justice Outside the Docket: A Critical Assessment of the Reform of the EU’s Court System’ (2017) 54(1) Common Market Law Review 1-48 (co-authored with Prof Alberto Alemanno)

 French (mother tongue)